Ferdylin/Group21_Life-Simulator/README.md

 10. The user may view the.txt file that was used to save the game as a summary at the conclusion of the game.

+## Features included according to the requirements of the project:
+1.

 ## Problem Statement:

 ### Assumptions with inputs: